JK-Zhang-EE/Stock-News-relation-Analysis/README.md

 # Stock-News-relation-Analysis
-This project target is want to find the relation between stock &amp; News If you want know the details,please check the "xxxxx"
+This project target is want to find the relation between stock &amp; News

 ## Platform
 Use jupyter Notebook to perform the project